barrucadu/minifu/tutorial/02-exceptions.markdown

 Asynchronous exceptions are like synchronous exceptions, except for two details:

-1. They are raised in a thread identified by `ThreadId`.
+1. They are thrown to a thread identified by `ThreadId`.
 We can do this already with `raise`.
 2. Raising the exception may be blocked due to the target thread's *masking state*.
 We need to do some extra work to implement this.